Archie Cecil Thomas White: Military service

 On 12 September 1914, White was commissioned as a temporary second lieutenant in the British Army.
 Having been assigned to the 6th (Service) Battalion, Alexandra, Princess of Wales's Own (Yorkshire Regiment), he was promoted to temporary lieutenant on 10 December 1914.

 White was 25 years old, and a temporary captain in what was later known as the Green Howards, when the following deed took place for which he was awarded the VC during the First World War:

-During the period 21 September to 1 October 1916 at Stuff Redoubt, France, Captain White was in command of the troops which held the southern and western faces of a redoubt.
-For four days and nights by skilful disposition he held the position under heavy fire of all kinds and against several counterattacks.
-Although short of supplies and ammunition, his determination never wavered and when the enemy attacked in greatly superior numbers and had almost ejected our troops from the redoubt, he personally led a counter-attack which finally cleared the enemy out of the southern and western faces.
+Between 21 September and 1 October 1916, Captain White commanded the troops holding the southern and western sections of Stuff Redoubt, France.
+During this four-day period, his unit maintained its position while under artillery fire and multiple counterattacks.
+Despite limited supplies and ammunition, White remained in command as the opposing forces entered the redoubt.
+He subsequently led a counter-attack that resulted in the recovery of the southern and western faces of the position.

 On 30 June 1917, he was transferred to the General Staff as a general staff officer (grade 3).
 On 28 March 1918, he was appointed brigade major of the 137th Brigade commanded by J. V. Campbell VC.
 He returned to the General Staff as a GSO 3rd grade on 25 April 1919.

 On 25 November 1920, White transferred to the Army Education Corps with a permanent commission and the rank of major.
 On 8 January 1925, he was appointed commandant of Queen Victoria School, a boarding school in Dunblane.
 He rose achieved the rank of colonel.
 He wrote a history of the corps, published in 1963.